lightbend/kalix-jvm-sdk/samples/java-protobuf-customer-registry-kafka-quickstart/README.md

 ## Running Locally

-When running this Kalix sample locally, a few applications are required.
-The current Kalix application, its companion Kalix Proxy, a Kafka broker and a Zookeeper.
+When running this Kalix service locally, we need to have its companion Kalix Proxy, a Kafka broker and a Zookeeper running alongside it.

-To start the applications locally, call the following command:
+To start your service locally, run:

 ```shell
 mvn kalix:runAll
 ```

-This command will start the Kalix application, the Kalix Proxy, a local Kafka broker and a Zookeeper using the included [docker-compose.yml](./docker-compose.yml) file.
+This command will start the Kalix service, the Kalix Proxy, a local Kafka broker and a Zookeeper using the included [docker-compose.yml](./docker-compose.yml) file.

 It can make sense to delete the existing containers (if any exist) and start from scratch when starting up the Kafka container.

 ### Create topic for eventing out

-Every time a customer receives a change, the application also persists that change to a topic in Kafka called `customer_changes`.
+Every time a customer receives a change, the service also persists that change to a topic in Kafka called `customer_changes`.
 You can see that this is set in customer_action.proto.
 In order for the changes to be written to this topic, you need to manually create the topic in Kafka.
 To do this, run the following command after the Docker container `java-protobuf-customer-registry-kafka-quickstart-kafka-1` is running.

 ```shell
 docker-compose exec kafka kafka-topics --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic customer_changes